 Social work is a dynamic profession concerned with the changing needs of people and society.
 To respond to such needs, the curriculum of the School of Social Work undergoes continuing review by the faculty with the participation of students, members of the practice community, and others.
 Students must complete 60 credit hours of graduate-level course work in order to meet the minimum requirements for the Master of Social Work degree.
-All students complete a common 15 credit Foundation Curriculum and 15 credit Intermediate Curriculum that emphasize a generalist perspective for social work practice.
-The Intermediate Curriculum includes a one-semester practicum of a minimum of 320 clock hours.
-Following that, students complete a Concentration Curriculum that prepares them for advanced practice in health, mental health and addictions, or school social work.
-The Concentration Practicum of a minimum of 640 clock hours is usually completed over two semesters.
-All Foundation Intermediate Curriculum course work must be completed before students are eligible to enroll in any required courses in the Concentration Curriculum.
+All students complete a common 19 credit Foundation Curriculum that emphasizes a generalist perspective for social work practice.
+The Foundation Curriculum also includes a one-semester practicum of a minimum of 320 clock hours.

+Following that, students complete the MSW program's Concentration Curriculum in Clinical and Community Practice that prepares them for advanced social work practicewithin one of three practice areas: health, mental health and addictions, or school social work.
+The Concentration Practicum of a minimum of 640 clock hours is usually completed over the two final semesters.
+All Foundation Curriculum course work must be completed before students are eligible to enroll in any required courses in the Concentration Curriculum.